nlnzcollservices/SIPbuilderGUI/README.md

 ![SIP_builder1](/documentation/SIP_builder1.PNG)

-###“Main details” tab fields description:
+### “Main details” tab fields description:
 This data populates the dc and mets.xml files.
-1.Library system:
+1. Library system:
 The default setting is Alma you can switch the radio button for Tiaki.
 Enter your system record ID number in the corresponding field.
 2. DC title will be displayed in the dc.xml.